What makes a good computer case and what makes me qualified to give my opinion on this delicate topic? It’s simple, I like hot dogs.

 Fans and Components – You will often not get a choice of how you layout your components in a media case, but a good full size case will often have a bottom-mounted power supply, plenty of fans and cable routing slots that allow for easy air flow and a more aesthetically pleasing look.

 A good example of a computer case with these features is the Antec 1100 shown above.
 Clean cable routing, a bottom mounted power supply, a top 200mm exhaust fan and rear 120mm fan allows for plenty of cooling for a gaming PC.

-Front-mounted I/O Ports – A good computer case will have a few frontal USB 2.0 (and maybe even USB 3.0) ports along with audio jacks that make interfacing with your PC easier.
+Front-mounted I/O Ports – A good computer case will have a couple frontal USB 2 and USB 3 ports along with audio jacks that make interfacing with your PC easier.